amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions/How to win data science competitions.md

     - Doing huge calculations
 4. The only things that matters is the target metric.

-### Families of Machine Learning Algorithms for Regression and Classification:
+### Families of machine learning algorithms for regression and classification:
 - Linear
 - Tree Based
 - kNN